UdyWeber/data_structures_studies/learning_examples/hash_tables/notes.md

     ## Linear Probing
     -  Is another way of handling collisions, but in this example, if 2 hashes point to the same address we will just put the colliding address further in the list where it is an empty space.

+## Big O
+- The hash function that we use to calculate the hash value of the given key would everytime do the same operation so being O(1)
+- Appending a new value to the hashtable is O(1) to cause we don't have to iterate through the hashtable data collection to append the value to the tail of the list of the given index.
+- The get method tho is a little bit more debatable, to find the index in the data set is O(1) but depending on the distribution of items based on the hash function randomness we can have large lists of keys in the same index so in worst case scenario it would be, O(n), but as we know, with larger size on the table we can distribute the keys even better, so it's not that likely to happen.